Chapter 6

 b.
 Jefferson & Madison secretly created a series of resolutions

 -- As V.P.
-Jefferson in awkward position & feared prosecution from
+Jefferson in awkward position & feared prosecution

 Sedition Act

 c.
-Premise: States had the right to nullify unconstitutional laws
+Premise: States had the right to nullify unconstitutional

 passed by Congress

 d.
-Aim not to break up the union but preserve it by protecting civil
+Aim not to break up the union but preserve it by protecting

 liberties.